Teaching in Higher Education

 Teaching in Higher Education is a peer-reviewed academic journal publishing articles that offer critical perspectives on teaching in the setting of higher education.
 It was established in 1996 and is published eight times per year by Taylor & Francis.
-The founding editor-in-chief was Len Barton (UCL Institute of Education), and the current one is Peter Kahn (University of Liverpool, UK).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.008, ranking it 78th out of 265 journals in the category "Education & Educational Research".
+The founding editor-in-chief was Len Barton (UCL Institute of Education), and the current one is Aneta Hayes (University of Portsmouth, UK).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.4, ranking it 142nd out of 762 journals in the category "Education & Educational Research".